aspeakman/SolisControl/README.md

 ## Configuration

-Put your `secrets.yaml` in the _soliscontrol_ folder then edit `main.yaml` to suit - an example as follows:
+Put your `secrets.yaml` in the _soliscontrol_ folder then use `example_main.yaml` as a template to create your own `main.yaml` - an example as follows:

 ```
 battery_capacity: 7.1 # in kWh - nominal stored energy of battery at 100% SOC (eg 2 * Pylontech US3000C with Nominal Capacity of 3.55 kWh each)